 "Few things can ruin a summer camp faster than breaking or losing your only pair of glasses or contact lenses," Dr. Melzer says.

 What can parents do to help keep their campers happy?
-Camp nurses and doctors of optometry advise:
+ACH members and doctors of optometry advise:

 Set up checkups before sending kids to camp